alegue87/masonite-moma/README.md

   - Parallel jobs execution
   - Load / discharge Jobs from database
   - Dynamic code loading ( at runtime, no watchdog or --reload flag )
+  - DB failure proof ( no need restart if DB is offline )

 ## Load migrations and seeds